suramrit/about-me/index.md

 #fmt.Println("Hello there!")

 Hello!
 Im Suramrit.
 A systems/software engineer.
-I currently live Kirkland, WA with my wonderful wife.
+I currently live in Kirkland, WA with my wonderful wife.

+I am currently ramping up my interview prepartion as I am pursuing opportunities in core distributed systems and software engineering related roles.

 When I am not building and testing software and networks, I like to indulge with a vast variety of interests and passions.

 Here are some things that I always aspire to be better at :